theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/knowledge-base/microsoft-fabric-mirroring.md

 ---
-title: Microsoft Fabric Mirroring of SAP using {{ productName }}
+title: Microsoft Fabric Mirroring of SAP using Xtract Universal
-description: How to set up open mirroring of SAP in {{ productName }}
+description: How to set up open mirroring of SAP in Xtract Universal
 ---

-The following article describes...
+The following article shows how to use Xtract Universal in combination with Microsoft Fabric's open mirroring feature to map SAP data to a datalake.

 ### About Open Mirroring

 Microsoft Fabric's Open Mirroring allows users to replicate existing data directly into Fabric's OneLake from a variety of external databases and other data sources.
+The data is written into an open mirroring landing zone, where it is processed by the mirroring replication engine of Microsoft Fabric.
-Mirroring delivers data incrementally in a parquet format that is used to merge the data in OneLake.
+Mirroring delivers the data incrementally in a parquet format that is used to merge the data in OneLake.

 For more information, see [Microsoft Documentation: Open mirroring in Microsoft Fabric](https://learn.microsoft.com/en-us/fabric/database/mirrored-database/open-mirroring).

 !!! note